hayden-donnelly/the-navigator/README.md

 ## About
-The Navigator is a first person maze navigation game built with Java and Processing.
+The Navigator is my ICS4U culminating project; a first person maze navigation game built with Java and Processing.
 You must navigate a procedurally generated maze and reach the exit as quickly as you can.
 I used a raycast rendering algorithm similar to the one found in Wolfenstein 3D to achieve pseudo-3D visuals.

-This is my ICS4U culminating project.

 Gameplay: https://www.youtube.com/watch?v=srRdGsZwh-Q